Caast/caast-documentation/README.md

 ### Template example

-Lets say you want to create a really simple but ugly launcher with a title and a big button triggering the Caast modal:
+Lets say you want to create a really simple but ugly launcher with a title and a big button triggering the Caast modal only if a live is on:

 ```html
 <style>